cristianoag/msx-picoverse-public/README.md

 # PicoVerse for MSX

+**The MSX experience driven by the RaspBerry Pi Pico family of microcontrollers.**

 PicoVerse is a community-driven effort to build versatile MSX cartridges powered by Raspberry Pi Pico development boards.
 The project pairs accessible hardware designs with ready-to-flash firmware so MSX users can jump straight into loading games, tools, and Nextor without having to compile sources.

 ## Project Highlights